Blade (unproduced film): Work under director Bassam Tariq and production delays

-Delroy Lindo was cast in late November 2021, as the head of a Black community whose philosophy and ethos were similar to those of political activist Marcus Garvey.
-Lindo was excited about the inclusivity of the project from early conversations with the creatives.
-He was congratulated on his casting by Jeffrey Bell and Paul Zbyszewski, executive producers of Marvel Television's unaired television pilot Marvel's Most Wanted (2016) in which Lindo had been cast as the Marvel Comics character Dominic Fortune.
+Delroy Lindo was cast in late November 2021, as the head of a Black community whose philosophy and ethos are similar to those of political activist Marcus Garvey.
+Lindo was excited about the inclusivity of the project from early conversations with the creative team.
+He was previously cast as the Marvel Comics character Dominic Fortune for Marvel Television's Marvel's Most Wanted (2016), an unaired television pilot.
 Blades producers wanted to cast Lindo in his film role from the start of the casting process, but they took their time casting a different major role which became "one of the more highly coveted parts in Hollywood".
-Feige, Tariq, and other executives met with "dozens of up-and-coming actors" for that role, and Aaron Pierre became the frontrunner in February 2022 after impressing the creatives.
+Feige, Tariq, and other executives met with "dozens of up-and-coming actors" for that role, and Aaron Pierre became the frontrunner in February 2022.
 Pierre joined the cast by the end of the month.
+In May, Beau DeMayo—a writer for the MCU miniseries Moon Knight (2022) and the head writer for the first season of the Marvel Studios Animation series X-Men '97 (2024)—was hired to rewrite the script and asked Marvel to hire Ben Sokolowski to assist him.
+The version of the film that they were working on was said to be a period piece.

-Pre-production work started in Atlanta between mid-June and mid-July using the working title Perfect Imprints, with principal photography slated to last from October 2022 until January 2023.
-Production was set to be based at Trilith and Tyler Perry Studios, with location shooting in Cleveland during November 2022.
-A major train set was built for the production.
-Several crew members who worked on previous MCU projects were attached to the film around this time, including Mårten Larsson as visual effects supervisor, Stefania Cella as production designer, and Ruth E. Carter as costume designer, while Damián García was hired to be the cinematographer.
-Larsson was provided the design for the Ebony Blade by Eternals visual effects supervisor Stephane Ceretti to use in Blade.
+Pre-production started in Atlanta between mid-June and mid-July 2022, using the working title Perfect Imprints.
+Principal photography was slated to last from October 2022 to January 2023, at Trilith and Tyler Perry Studios, with location shooting in Cleveland during November 2022.
+Ali was training for over a year to perform his own stunts, including learning to wield a sword.
+Several crew members from previous MCU projects were attached to the film, including Mårten Larsson as visual effects supervisor, Stefania Cella as production designer, and Ruth E. Carter as costume designer, while Damián García was hired as cinematographer.
+A major train set was built.
+Larsson was provided the Ebony Blade design by Eternals visual effects supervisor Stephane Ceretti to use in Blade.
 By the end of June, Milan Ray was reportedly cast as Blade's daughter.
-At San Diego Comic-Con the next month, the film was given a release date of November 3, 2023, making it part of Phase Five of the MCU.
+At SDCC the next month, a release date of November 3, 2023, was announced, making the film part of Phase Five.